WNTZ-TV: WNTZ returns under Delta Media ownership and Fox affiliation

-Under Delta Media ownership, the goal was to give the Alexandria market a full Fox network affiliation.
+Under Delta Media ownership, the goal was to give Alexandria, Louisiana, a full Fox network affiliation.
 However, a few challenges were ahead.
 WNTZ's license is designated to Natchez, Mississippi, where its transmitter and tower are located behind the station's original studios.
-Executives at Fox were concerned about giving WNTZ its affiliation because they did not want to grant a second affiliation in the Jackson, Mississippi media market (DMA).
-To alleviate this problem, the original transmitter and broadcast equipment was sold to future WNTZ owner Communications Corporation of America and moved to sign on WGMB-TV in Baton Rouge.
+Executives at Fox were concerned about giving WNTZ its affiliation because Natchez was part of the same media market (DMA) as Jackson, Mississippi, which already had a Fox affiliate.
+To alleviate this problem, the original transmitter and broadcast equipment was sold to future WNTZ owner Communications Corporation of America (CCA or ComCorp) and moved to sign on WGMB-TV in Baton Rouge.
 This was done in order to build a new tower and transmitter site in the small farming community of Frogmore, in neighboring Concordia Parish, Louisiana.
 Fox in turn granted WNTZ the Fox affiliation for the Alexandria market.

 Also, WNTZ's broadcasting operation would be relocated to Lafayette, Louisiana, housed at its sister station, KADN-TV.
 The license would remain in Natchez, even though its tower and transmitter site were moved across to the Louisiana side of the Mississippi River and its base of operation would also move.
 In 1991, Delta Media Corporation moved administrative, sales and marketing operations to Pineville, Louisiana, to have its main base of operation within the footprint of the Alexandria DMA.
 Later in 1996, Delta Media purchased office space and moved operations to Jackson Street in Alexandria's Garden District, with the intent to move the station's broadcast capability from its sister station KADN in Lafayette to the newly purchased building.
 Although administrative, sales, and marketing moved to Alexandria, broadcasting WNTZ's signal from the building never materialized because Delta Media sold the station's operation in 1997 to White Knight Broadcasting (transferred ten years later to parent company Communications Corporation of America).

 The original tower which transmitted WNTZ's signal in 1985 remains behind its original studio building in Natchez, but it now only relays a live microwave transmission signal to the main transmitter tower in Frogmore for Emergency Alert System (EAS) broadcasts, per FCC requirement.
 WQNZ 95.1 and WKSO 97.3 also use the tower to broadcast their signal.

 Since Natchez is the official FCC city of license, Delta Media maintained a satellite office within the studios in Natchez, even though the station began shifting its focus to the Alexandria market in 1991, and removed or sold all non-essential broadcasting equipment from the studio.
 Delta Media (and later White Knight Broadcasting) used the Natchez studio as a sales office.
 Similar to its operations in Alexandria, Delta Media, then later White Knight and Communications Corporation of America, paid monthly rent for use of the original studio to the building's owners.